Volunteer in Ethiopia with IKPVA – Cheap Volunteer Programs in Ethiopia!

 Wide Range of Cheap Volunteer Programs in Ethiopia

 Iko Poran offers responsible and authentic volunteer programs in Ethiopia, covering all abilities and interests.
-While volunteering in Addis Ababa, as an Assistant Teacher, you can teach various subjects such as English or computer literacy at a school.
+While volunteering in Addis Ababa, teaching English as an Assistant Teacher, you can also introduce the students to computer literacy or music.
 In addition, you can practice yoga with the students in Ethiopia, perform wellness coaching or create a vegetable garden and much more.
 There are also a few sports talents at the school who are looking forward to training with a sports volunteer!

 At IKPVA, we are dedicated to providing you with affordable internship opportunities for volunteers in Ethiopia to train children and youth at a school in Addis Ababa.
 You will have a rewarding experience as an Assistant Teacher in various subjects and will teach promising students between the ages of 12 and 18.